krzemienski/awesome-from-stars/README.md

 * [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx): Open Source AI Platform - AI Chat with advanced features that works with every LLM
 * [Tencent/OOMDetector](https://github.com/Tencent/OOMDetector): OOMDetector is a memory monitoring component for iOS which provides you with OOM monitoring, memory allocation monitoring, memory leak detection and other functions.
 * [brightcove-archive/ooyala_iq-sdk-roku-sample](https://github.com/brightcove-archive/ooyala_iq-sdk-roku-sample): None
+* [Agravak/opaal](https://github.com/Agravak/opaal): Visual multi-agent workflow designer for use with Claude Code and other agentic AI platforms
 * [winfunc/opcode](https://github.com/winfunc/opcode): A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 * [commandeer/open](https://github.com/commandeer/open): Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.
 * [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant): OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.